Ranjitbackhole71/Core-Bucket-Bridge-V2-Automation-InsightFlow/handover_core_bridge_v3.md

 ### Replay Protection Workflow

-1. Client includes unique "nonce" in each request
+1. **Nonce Generation**: Client generates a cryptographically secure unique nonce for each request
-2. Server checks `security/nonce_cache.json` for existing nonce
+2. **Payload Signing**: Client signs the payload combined with the nonce using their private key
+3. **Backend Validation**: Server verifies the signature using the public key
+4. **Nonce Checking**: Server checks if the nonce exists in the nonce cache at `security/nonce_cache.json`
-3. If found, reject as replay attack
+5. **Replay Detection**: If nonce exists, reject as replay attack; if not, accept request
-4. If not found, add to cache and process request
+6. **Nonce Storage**: Valid nonce is stored in cache for future replay detection
-5. Maintain only last 5000 nonces
+7. **Nonce Expiry**: System maintains only the last 5000 nonces to prevent cache overflow

+This workflow ensures that even if an attacker intercepts a valid signed request, they cannot replay it because the nonce will already be in the server's cache.

 ### Provenance Hash-Chain Logic